volse01/ipa_PiTag_generator/README.md

 # Pi-Tag generator
 Pi-Tag fiducial marker generator.

+this repo is developed out of a fork of [raultrons](https://github.com/raultron)s repository [Pi-Tag_generator](https://github.com/raultron/PiTag-generator). the code was pushed into a new repo due to extensive changes, especially regarding the automazic `.xml` file generation.

 PiTag stands for Projective Invariant Tag, due to the detection algorithm which is based on projective invariants.
 More information on Pi-Tag can be found on the original [publication](www.dsi.unive.it/~atorsell/papers/Journals/MVA(24-6)2013.pdf).
 If you want to detect this markers I suggest to use the ROS package [cob_fiducials](http://wiki.ros.org/cob_fiducials).

 This script generates Pi-Tag fiducial markers in an SVG file with the following format: